erlandrivero/MindForUPublic/DevPlanDocs/mermaid-database-schema.md

 This diagram illustrates:

-1. The core data models in the FeNAgO platform
+1. The core data models in the MindForU platform
 2. The fields within each collection
 3. The relationships between different collections
 4. Primary keys (PK) and foreign keys (FK) showing connections